marcodeangelis/stochastic-area-metric/README.md

 # {'class': 'DataSeries', 'rep': 24, 'dim': (5,), 'tabular': True}
 ```

-We can also compute the area metric between samples whose dimension has cardinality greated than 1.
+We can also compute the area metric between samples whose dimension has cardinality greater than 1.
 For example, each sample in the data can be a matrix of dimension 3x2 (cardinality 2):

 ```python
 X = np.round(np.random.random_sample(size=(7,3,2))*10000)/100